oracle/dtrace-utils/README.md

 | libdw        | libdw-dev        | elfutils-devel        |
 | libelf       | libelf-dev       | elfutils-libelf-devel |

 #### 2.1.3.
-Step 3: Build a Kernel with add-on features that DTrace uses
+Step 3: Build a kernel with add-on features that DTrace uses

 DTrace currently depends on a few extra kernel features that are not available in the upstream kernel: